Primary Navigation Mobile

 Overview

-The Mercedes-AMG A45 S is the pinnacle of the Mercedes-Benz A-Class range.
-With 421hp, it’s not only the most powerful hot hatch on the market, no series-production four-cylinder engine on sale anywhere provides greater performance.
-So although at well over £60,000, the A45 S is certainly expensive, you are getting a lot of literal bang for your buck.
+The Mercedes-AMG A45 S is the pinnacle of the Mercedes-Benz A-Class range, and it’s an absolute riot to drive.
+With 421hp, it’s not only the most powerful hot hatch on the market, but none of its petrol-powered rivals come anywhere close away from the lights.
+So, although it’s expensive, you are getting a lot of literal bang for your buck.

 There’s only one direct rival: the Audi RS3 Sportback, which at the time of writing is sold out in the UK and not available to order.
-The 407hp Audi is a little less powerful, but features a five-cylinder engine that arguably adds a little more charisma.
+The 400hp Audi is a little less powerful, but features a five-cylinder engine that sounds far more charismatic.
 Both feature clever all-wheel drive systems for traction and dynamic trickery.

 43